PublicWorksBookClub/b00k.club/README.md

 # r33d.org

-The website for the Public Works book club: we only read works in the public domain
+The [website](https://r33d.org) for the Public Works book club, where we only read works in the public domain.

 ## Usage
 Here's how you do stuff:

+`npm install`   installs everything that you need
 `npm run build` builds once, output will be in the `public` directory `npm run serve` starts a local server that binds to `0.0.0.0:1111`, and watches the respective directories and rebuilds upon every change.